rapidsai/nvgraph/README.md

 ### Build from Source {#source}

-The following instructions are for developers and contributors to nvGraph OSS development.
+The following instructions are for developers and contributors to nvGraph development.
 These instructions are tested on Linux Ubuntu 16.04 & 18.04.
 Use these instructions to build nvGraph from source and contribute to its development.
 Other operating systems may be compatible, but are not currently tested.

 The nvGraph package is a C/C++ CUDA library.
 It needs to be installed in order for nvGraph to operate correctly.